mkoczka/wizard.js/README.md

 1. Add themes
 1. Make example website
+1. Write HOW TO, descriptions, about, ...
 1. Separate themes from scripts
 1. Add to bower
 1. Tests and code improvements

+#### Example Website TODOS:

+1. Analytics
+1. Favicon
+1. Add Browser happy